Yankees vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- Based on this game's moneyline, the Yankees have an implied win probability of 54.5%.

-- New York has played in 34 games with over/under set, and have combined with opponents to go over the total 11 times (11-22-1).
+- The Yankees have come away with two wins in the nine contests they have been listed as the underdogs in this season.

+- This season, New York has won one of its seven games when it's the underdog by at least +105 on the moneyline.

-- The Yankees have not had a spread set for a contest this season.
+- The Yankees have an implied victory probability of 48.8% according to the moneyline set by sportsbooks for this matchup.

+- So far this season, New York and its opponents have hit the over in 15 of its 38 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.